denisse-orellana/strains/README.md

 </div>
 ```

-Now the Oenologist's score could be added to the wine when the Admin would edit the wine.
+Now the Oenologist's score could be added to the wine when the Admin edited the wine.
 To be seen from the Wine Index we add:

 ```
 wines/index.html.erb